Emperorj0ker/ClixArt/README.md

 The goal of this project is to streamline the process for players getting their teams on to the [Roll20 vitrual tabletop](https://roll20.net/).

-The following items will be provided to players here:
+The following items will be provided here:
 * Library of Modern Age character tokens, made to be more easily identifiable, even when zoomed out.
 * Complete library of cropped ROC Modern Age map images as well as a backdrop for the arena, ready to drop onto the tabletop.
 * Tokens for objects and terrain, both standard and special.